 Get to Know

-Being a certifiably obcessed DIY person, I upgraded 3 houses best I could and built 3 rustic cedar house trucks over the years.
+Being a certifiably obsessed DIY person, I've upgraded 3 houses best I could and built 3 rustic cedar house trucks over the years.
 My scariest project was relocating a toilet and replacing the waste lines here in my house at Orient WA.
 For a long time there were 2 toilets in my bathroom...one of them duct taped shut while I got up nerve enough to completely switch to the new system.

-So I have a small studio now, read a lot, collect cool junk, garden, float the Kettle River every summer and try to cook enough tasty healthy food so the bad stuff I eat doesn't kill me off.
+So I have a small studio where I live now, read a lot, collect cool junk, garden, float the Kettle River every summer and try to cook enough tasty healthy food so the bad stuff I eat doesn't kill me off.